David Attenborough: Politics

+Artificial intelligence

+Attenborough has criticised the use of AI to clone his voice for narration, stating that "having spent a lifetime trying to speak what I believe to be the truth, I am profoundly disturbed to find that these days, my identity is being stolen by others and greatly object to them using it to say whatever they wish."

 Personal life

 Family

-In 1950 Attenborough married Jane Elizabeth Ebsworth Oriel.
-Jane died in 1997.
+In 1950, Attenborough married Jane Elizabeth Ebsworth Oriel.
+She died in 1997.

 Attenborough and his wife had two children, Robert and Susan.
-Robert is a senior lecturer in bioanthropology for the School of Archaeology and Anthropology at the Australian National University in Canberra.
+Robert is a senior lecturer in bioanthropology for the Department of Archaeology at the University of Cambridge.
+He holds an honorary affiliation with the Australian National University in Canberra.
 Susan is a former primary school headmistress.
+Attenborough himself lives in South West London, near Richmond Park.

 Religion

 Attenborough is agnostic.
-His parents did not instill any religious beliefs during his childhood, Attenborough also stating "It never really occurred to me to believe in God."
-He has also stated he "lacks confidence" to identify as atheist and does not think the theory of evolution necessarily discludes the existence of a deity.
-He has received critical remarks from creationists for not crediting God in his documentaries.
+His parents did not instil any religious beliefs during his childhood, Attenborough stating "It never really occurred to me to believe in God."
+He has also stated he "lacks confidence" to identify as atheist and does not think the theory of evolution necessarily precludes the existence of a deity.

-In 2002, he was one of various scientists along with clergy to publically oppose including creationism in the curriculums of government-funded, privately sponsored independent schools like the Emmanuel Schools Foundation.
+In 2002, he was one of various scientists along with clergy to publicly oppose including creationism in the curriculums of government-funded, privately sponsored independent schools like the Emmanuel Schools Foundation.

-Health
+Health and longevity

 Attenborough had a pacemaker fitted in June 2013, as well as a double knee replacement in 2015.
-In September 2013 he commented: "If I was earning my money by hewing coal I would be very glad indeed to stop.
+In September 2013, on the prospect of retirement, he commented: "If I was earning my money by hewing coal I would be very glad indeed to stop.
 But I'm not.
 I'm swanning round the world looking at the most fabulously interesting things.
 Such good fortune."

+100th birthday

+Attenborough turned 100 on 8 May 2026, and his birthday was celebrated by notable individuals and organisations around the world, including a birthday card from King Charles III.
+The event was marked by a gala concert at the Royal Albert Hall, which Attenborough attended alongside William, Prince of Wales, who wished him a happy birthday.
+Other attendees included Kirsty Young, Chris Packham, Sir Michael Palin, members of the band Sigur Rós, Olivia Colman, Dame Judi Dench, and Emily Eavis.
+The audience sang "Happy Birthday to You" to Attenborough.
+The Albert Hall celebration was broadcast as a 90 minute BBC One programme, David Attenborough's 100 Years on Planet Earth.

+Tributes were made by Hans Zimmer, Phoebe Waller-Bridge, Camila Cabello, among others.
+One tribute featured Paddington Bear.
+The composers Brian Eno, Pete Townshend and Pete M. Wyer organised a virtual birthday concert for Attenborough.
+The Attenborough Nature Reserve plans on celebrating the birthday for three days.
+The BBC announced that Attenborough would narrate Blue Planet III.
+The parasitic wasp genus Attenboroughnculus was named after him to mark his birthday.
+Lego updated their age range of 4–99 to 4–100+.